-Pelly has since been sold to League Two outfit Luton Town, having impressed Hatters boss John Still, following a loan period at Kenilworth Road.
-Pelly has since become a firm fan favourite, amongst the Luton Town faithful and is a regular under now-manager Nathan Jones.
+Pelly has since been sold to League One outfit Luton Town, having impressed then Hatters boss John Still, following a loan period at Kenilworth Road.
+Pelly has since become a firm fan favourite amongst the Luton Town faithful and is a regular in the side.

 Calaum Jahraldo-Martin, also of the PASE academy joined Premier League side Hull City in 2013.
 Signed by Steve Bruce, the manager said of him: “He’s been a breath of fresh air, we might have just unearthed a little gem.”

 Calaum went on to become a permanent fixture in Hull City’s development squad, and made numerous first team appearances in the FA and League Cups.
-The forward is now with Newport County, having joined them in the summer of 2017.
+The forward has since had a period with Newport County, before joining Billericay Town.

 Kyle Vassell, who grew up in nearby Mill Hill, was with the Wood youth system from Under 12s, before being signed by Norwich City.
 The forward failed to gain a scholarship while with the Canaries, and returned to Boreham Wood.

 After another successful spell at Meadow Park, he was snapped up by Brentford and spent several years in the Bees academy, before dropping back into the non-league game.

 After prolific spell at Bishop’s Stortford, where he netted 16 times in just 17 appearances, Peterborough came calling.
 Kyle has since signed for Blackpool and Rotherham and became a key member of their forward lines.